 CSA stands for Community Supported Agriculture.
 It is a way for families to bypass the grocery stores and buy their produce directly from a local farm.
 As a member, you support the farm by providing cash at the beginning of the season, when farmers need it most to buy seed, compost, and supplies, and to pay for the labor of preparing the ground and planting and weeding.
 Then when the crops come in, the farmer provides the supporting members with weekly shares of fresh vegetables and fruits, picked ripe and delivered promptly to a pick-up site in your neighborhood.

 Your weekly box of vegetables will vary with the seasons and from week to week.
 We try to give you a balanced mix of vegetables and fruits with the goal of supplying a family of four for one week.
 (Of course, those who eat at home every day will use more than the weekend gourmet, so some members share with other families while others may get two shares for a large household).
-Boxes typically include items like cooking greens, salad mix or lettuce, berries or other fruit, onions or garlic, root vegetables, herbs, beans, potatoes, squash, fennel, peppers, and tomatoes.
+Boxes typically include items like cooking greens, salad mix or lettuce, berries or other fruit, onions, root vegetables, herbs, beans, potatoes, squash, fennel, peppers, and tomatoes.

 |Sample Box from May||Sample box from August||Sample box from October|

 No. This is not a delivery service, but a membership share in a local farm.
 We grow everything in its season and pick it at its best.
 The share is a balanced mix of what the farm has available in the field.
 Our members tell us they love getting surprised each week, and they enjoy trying things they may not have otherwise bought from the store.

 We deliver our produce and flowers for 36 weeks—from mid March to mid November.
 The season is divided into four 9-week sessions, but you can sign up at any time as long as we have room for you.

 We are now offering a winter session, which is a bi-weekly delivery from the beginning of December through the end of February.
 There are a total of seven deliveries through winter.